 What Can You Do to Lower Eye Pressure?

 Now that we know what causes glaucoma, what can we do about it?
 Although some of the risk factors above are unavoidable, it is possible to reduce your eye pressure naturally.
-These are simple, common sense, suggestions that can make a big difference in the way your eyes age.
+These are simple suggestions that can make a big difference in the way your eyes age.

 The first step on the path to lowering your eye pressure naturally is to lower your insulin levels.
 Insulin can cause your eye pressure to increase.
-So it’s wise to avoid sugary and carbohydrate-heavy foods such as sodas, starches, sweets and breads.
-A change in your diet can make a big difference in not only your eye health, but your overall health as well.
-Isn’t it worth giving up some of the foods you love in order to protect your vision?
+So it’s wise to avoid sugary and carbohydrate-heavy foods such as sodas, starches, sweets, and bread.
+A change in your diet can make a big difference in not only your eye health, but in your overall health as well.
+Isn’t it worth giving up, or at least cutting back on, some of the foods you love in order to protect your vision?

 Just as you reduce stress to reduce your blood pressure, you should try reducing stress in order to reduce your eye pressure as elevated levels of stress have been linked with elevated eye pressure.
 Physicians report that stress is a rising concern for people in all types of jobs.
 People fight stress in many different ways.
 Some proven methods are deep breathing exercises, yoga, walking, or even spending time with your family.
 Find the stress reliever that works the best with your lifestyle.

 Finally, eat a healthy diet!
-Nutrients like vitamins C, E and A, as well as fatty acids and minerals, can all help to protect your important optic nerve.
+Nutrients like vitamins C, E, and A, as well as fatty acids and minerals, can all help to protect your important optic nerve.
 Cutting back on sugars and carbohydrates is a good beginning but there are actually foods that can help your eyes to function better.
-Many of the vitamins and minerals that your eyes need can be found in a well balanced diet.
-Diets that are high in leafy green vegetables are recommended because of the vitamins they contain.
+You can find many of the vitamins and minerals that your eyes need in a well-balanced diet.
+Doctors recommend diets that are high in leafy green vegetables because of the vitamins they contain.

 These simple lifestyle changes can really help you reduce your eye pressure.
 Remember that when you take care of your body, you reap the benefits tenfold!
 Many of the things that your physician has been telling you to do for your overall health are probably similar to our suggestions.
 After all, your eyes are an important part of your body, it makes sense that what is good for your body would also be good for your eyes.